knetikmedia/knetikcloud-ruby-client/docs/InvoicesApi.md

 sku = "sku_example" # String | The sku of an item in the bundle in the invoice

-status = "status_example" # String | The new fulfillment status for the item.
+status = KnetikCloudClient::StringWrapper.new # StringWrapper | The new fulfillment status for the item.
 Additional options may be available based on configuration.
 Allowable values:  'unfulfilled', 'fulfilled', 'not fulfillable', 'failed', 'processing', 'failed_permanent', 'delayed'

 begin